-The Consumer Financial Protection Bureau (CFPB) now enforces most of the federal laws that protect consumers when they obtain credit.
+The Consumer Financial Protection Bureau An independent federal regulatory agency within the Federal Reserve System that is responsible for ensuring consumer protection in the financial marketplace by administering federal financial consumer protection laws. enforces most federal laws that protect consumers when they apply for and obtain credit.
 These include:

 - the Equal Credit Opportunity Act, which protects consumers from discriminatory credit practices, including age discrimination;

 - the Fair Credit Billing Act, which protects consumers in billing disputes;